awaisrauf/CVPR-Semi-Supervised-Recognition-Challenge/README.md

     - [ ] DataLoader
         -[ ] Custom DataLoader for
         -[ ]
-    - [ ] Data Augmentation: Create a file to augment data
+    - [x] Data Augmentation: Create a file to augment data
         - [ ] Balanced sampler
-        - [ ] How to use augmentation for better results -[ ] Models
+        - [ ] How to use augmentation for better results (augmentation is not working as well as i was expecting.)
+-[ ] Models
-    -[ ] Create getModels
+    -[x] Create getModels
 -[ ] Hyperparameter Tuning

 - [ ] Cycle Learning Rate